-This section introduces the system architecture of DTS and the basic design concepts of its main functions.
+This document explains the system architecture of DTS and the basic design concepts of its main functions.

 The following figure demonstrates the system architecture of DTS.

 Each unit in DTS owns a set of workers, which includes primary and backup devices to ensure high availability of the whole system.
 The Disaster Recovery System detects the status of every primary point in real time.
 If interruption occurs, DTS immediately switches the task to the backup points, and continues the task flow from where it is stopped.

 For data subscription and synchronization instances, the Disaster Recovery System also monitors the source and target endpoints.
 If connection address changes are discovered, DTS dynamically adapts the new data source connection, and automatically allocates a new connection address for the endpoint.

 A complete data migration process in DTS consists of three stages: schema migration, existing data migration, and incremental replication.
 If you want to perform zero downtime data migration, all these stages are required when creating the data migration task.